Illustration showing two people looking at a screen with a career path arrow pointing to the future.

 How to Become a UX Designer?

-At this point you are probably wondering, “If there are no specific steps that will lead me to the destination of UX designerhood, then what is all of this about?”
+At this point—and after jumping a couple of “time zones” for our little imagination exercise, you may well be wondering, “If there are no specific steps that will lead me to the destination of UX designerhood, then what’s all this about?”

 1. Do the Craft of UX Design.
 2. Communicate Brilliantly.
 3. Embrace Complex and Wicked Problems.
 4. Think Flexibly.
 5. Learn to Learn.